sschepis2/mininix/docs/Building.md

 Building
 ========

-To keep from typing "Terminal Emulator for Android" over and over again, this document will use the abbreviation "TEA" to stand for "Terminal Emulator for Android".
+To keep from typing "Mininix" over and over again, this document will use the abbreviation "TEA" to stand for "Terminal Emulator for Android".

-Download the Software Needed to Build Terminal Emulator for Android
+Download the Software Needed to Build Mininix
 -------------------------------------------------------------------

 TEA is built using: